I wrote this for my younger sister who is entering the field of speech therapy. However, this applies to anyone working in healthcare. Enjoy!

 Create a Balanced List of Goals

 It is good to develop career goals, but don’t neglect the importance of physical, spiritual, intellectual, and financial goals.
+My mistake of being TOO career focused and not speaking up led me to career related identity lost.

 Establish and re-establish your daily routine to align with your ongoing goals.